PYTHIAMSTIC/ROADMAP.md/README.md

 Summary

-This roadmap outlines the key phases and steps necessary to develop and deploy a DApp that integrates GPT-4-powered Tarot readings and NFT minting.
-By following these steps, you can create a unique, innovative product that combines AI, blockchain, and mysticism.
+This roadmap outlines the key phases and steps necessary to develop and deploy a DApp yo integrates GPT-4-powered Tarot readings and NFT minting to create a unique, innovative product that combines AI, blockchain, and mysticism.